Treasury and cash flow management

 Simple, practical guidance to help businesses manage their cashflow issues.
 Produced by the Institute of Credit Management.

-The magazine of the Association of Corporate Treasurers (ACT) 'provides authoritative updates, practical guidance and informed comment on the major issues within treasury and finance'.
-You can access articles from past issues of the journal (free registration required).
-The last three issues are only available to ACT members.
-The ACT website also includes a glossary of treasury terms.
+The magazine of the Association of Corporate Treasurers (ACT).
+You can read articles from past issues of the journal with a free registration; the last three issues are only available to ACT members.
+The website also includes a glossary of treasury terms.

 The international treasurer's handbook

 Technical guidance on corporate financial management, capital markets and funding, money management, risk management and managing the treasury function.